MavridisChristos/OnlineDeterministicAnnealing/README.md

 ## Installation

-Download and import oda_class.py.
+No installation needed.
+Just download and import oda_class.py.
-Will be available through

-    pip install online-deterministic-annealing

 ## Usage

 For a complete guide see oda_demo.py.

-We assume data are a list of n m-vectors, and labels a list of n labels The simplest way to train ODA on a dataset is:
+Data are assumed to be in a list of n m-vectors (np.array format), and labels a list of n labels

+The simplest way to train ODA on a dataset is:

     from oda_class import ODA